Goran Bjedov

-Goran Bjedov (born February 27, 1971) is a Croatian basketball coach and former player.
+Goran Bjedov (born 27 February 1971) is a Croatian basketball coach and former player.

 Coaching career

 Bjedov began his coaching career with youth team of Zrinjevac in Zagreb.
 In 2000, he moved to Udine, Italy where he was the coach of Snaidero Udine youth selections.
 Later he coached Valenza Basket of the Italian Serie B until 2008 when he moved back to Zagreb.
 During 2008–09 season he was the head coach for the Cibona B team of the Croatian A2 League where he train players such as Tomislav Zubčić and Leon Radošević.

-In 2009, Bjedov came back to Udine and became the assistant coach of Snaidero Udine of the Italian Serie A2.
+In 2009, Bjedov came back to Udine and became the assistant coach of Snaidero Udine of the Serie A2.
 He left in 2011 after dissolution of the club.
 He joined Benetton Treviso coaching staff after Serbian coach Aleksandar Đorđević became their head coach for the 2011–12 season.
 Following the Benetton family's planned withdrawal from professional basketball and see Benetton Treviso without backing, Bjedov moved to newly established club Treviso Basket 2012 and become the head coach.
 He coached Treviso for two seasons until 2014.

 In 2015, Đorđević became the head coach of the Panathinaikos of the Greek League and Bjedov became his assistant coach.
 For 2016–17 season Bjedov moved to Germany together with Đorđević as part of his new coaching staff of the Bayern Munich.

-On March 11, 2019, Bjedov joined a coaching staff of Virtus Bologna when Đorđević signed as their head coach.
+On 11 March 2019, Bjedov joined a coaching staff of Virtus Bologna when Đorđević signed as their head coach.

-On August 23, 2021, he has signed with Fenerbahçe Beko of the Basketball Super League.
+On 23 August 2021, he has signed with Fenerbahçe Beko of the Basketball Super League.